portainer/portainer-docs/docs/v2.0/users/promoting.md

 # How to promote a regular user to administrator

-In this help article, you going to see, how to promote a regular user in the administrator of Portainer.

-## Promoting a User to Administrator

-Go and click in <b>Users</b> and choose what user you want to promote.
+First click <b>Users</b> and select the user you want to promote.

 ![promote](assets/promote1.png)

-Enable the toggle <b>Administrator</b> in the following image and click in <b>Save</b>.
+Enable the toggle <b>Administrator</b> in the next screen and click <b>Save</b>.

 ![promote](assets/promote2.png)

-If everything goes well, you must see a confirmation pop up and also the user listed as Admnistrator.
+Confirmation appears at the top right of screen.

 ![promote](assets/promote3.png)

+The user list now shows the selected user with the administrator role.

 ![promote](assets/promote4.png)